jichu4n/serio/README.md

 }
 ```

-However, note that you should **avoid using `@field()` with both regular
+**Note: Avoid using `@field()` with both regular
 properties and getters / setters in the same `SObject` class**.
 This is due to a
 quirk in the ES6 decorator spec: decorator initializers for getters / setters
 always run before regular properties, so if a class contains a mixure of
 decorated properties and decorated getters / setters, the resulting
-serialization order will likely be different from the declaration order in the
+serialization order may be different from the declaration order in the
 code.

 Example combining objects and arrays: